Amargosa River pupfish: Distribution

 The Amargosa River pupfish is found in two distinct areas of perennial flow along the lower Amargosa River in Death Valley, California with a dry stretch of riverbed measuring 16 km between them.
 The upstream range is near Tecopa, and the downstream range is near Saratoga Springs.
 Pupfish inhabit areas of the Tecopa Bore habitat where temperatures can exceed 36 °C, although they generally prefer temperatures closer to 30 °C. Water temperatures in the Amargosa River vary seasonally from 10 °C to 38 °C, with possible near-freezing conditions during extreme winters.
 Younger pupfish are more tolerant of higher temperatures than adults and typically inhabit the warmer, shallower waters (around 5 cm deep) near the shore, where they are able to find refuge from predators and reduced competition for food.

 The overall abundance of the Amargosa River pupfish is low due to limited distributions, making conservation efforts critical for their survival.
-Habitat fragmentation and water diversion for agricultural purposes have significantly impacted the species' range.
+Habitat fragmentation and water diversion for agricultural purposes have significantly affected the species' range.
 The pupfish's preference for shallow, warm waters means that even the slightest alterations to the water flow can reduce suitable habitats threatening the already limited populations.
 Additionally, invasive species such as non-native fish and aquatic plants further increase these challenges by competing for resources and altering ecosystem dynamics.
 A survey conducted in 2010 reported that populations of non-native red swamp crayfish (Procambarus clarkii) and western mosquito fish (Gambusia affinis) were captured in much greater numbers compared to native pupfish, especially in areas heavily infested with non-native saltcedar (Tamarix ssp.).
 Based on the survey, it was hypothesized that the invasion of saltcedar could result in a decrease in native species.
 While saltcedar is a non-native invasive species in the Amargosa River, restoration efforts should prioritize other aquatic invasives such as cattail and common reed because they are disrupting flow velocities and harming pupfish populations.